Referrals have now closed. We will re-open for new referrals on Monday, 1 November

 Once you have contacted us, we will arrange for you to meet with a counsellor for an initial assessment.
-These assessments are held monthly in Guildford, and are designed to find out whether counselling would be helpful to you.
+These assessments are held virtually and are designed to find out whether counselling would be helpful to you.
 We will also discuss with you the length of counselling you need with us, and your preferred location for when we return to face to face sessions.